 - Exclusion from competitive range determinations

-- Lack of meaningful discussions
+- Lack of meaningful discussions and best value

 - Organizational Conflicts of Interest